What is a Mortgage Interest Saver Account and how does it work? (MISA)

-Last updated 24 February 2017
+Last updated 31 August 2017

-How do I operate a MISA?
+How do I use a MISA?

-- link the account to your Keycard, debit or credit card to make withdrawals through CBA ATMs
+- Link the account to your keycard, debit or credit card to make withdrawals through CBA ATMs.

-- in any Commonwealth Bank branch
+- In any Commonwealth Bank branch

-- by calling us on 13 2221
+- By calling us on 13 2221.

 The minimum withdrawal amount for all withdrawals on a MISA facility is $500 and there are no fees for electronic withdrawals from the MISA.